-Our Resident Life Curriculum addresses many topics related to student well-being and development.
+Our Residential Life Curriculum addresses many topics related to student well-being and development.
 The curriculum is adjusted according to the age and gender of the students.
 Topics include: respect; avoiding “drama;” healthy relationships; living together; trust; and many other life skills.
-Students gather for Resident Life Curriculum each Sunday night at 8:30 p.m.
+Students gather for Residential Life Curriculum each Monday night at 8:30 p.m.

 Frequently Asked Questions